mbbill/Silverfir/docs/Interpreter.md

   br 0
 end <-- Ok now we're closing the block, so we update all of the pending brs' target to here.
 ```

-Since all `br` instructs should be attached to one of the label frames in the label stack, when we finish validating a function and pop up all the labels, we know all the `br`s are updated with their target offset.
+Since all `br` instructions should be attached to one of the label frames in the label stack, when we finish validating a function and pop up all the labels, we know all the `br`s are updated with their target offset.

-Now let's face the second question, how can we get rid of the table lookup?
-The question eventually becomes: how can we know the next lookup item's index without searching the table?
+Now, let's tackle the second question: how can we get rid of the table lookup?
+We need to determine the next lookup item's index without searching the table.

-As we know, `br` will take us to a new location, and then we continue read the instructions until we hit the next `br`. (well I'll only use the `br` as an example but other jump instructions are similar).
-So the next `br`'s own address must be larger than the jump target of the current `br`.
+We know that `br` will take us to a new location, and then we continue reading the instructions until we hit the next `br`.
+(Using `br` as an example, but other jump instructions are similar).
+So, the next `br`'s own address must be larger than the jump target of the current `br`.

 ```
 1: block
 2:  block